 Angela is a Specialist in Responsible Mining and Development with 8 years’ experience working on artisanal and small-scale mining (ASM), responsible mineral supply chains, and business and human rights.

-Angela collaborates closely with large and small mining operators and other private actors along the mineral supply chain, as well as with government representatives and local and international civil society.
-She has conducted in-depth research and analysis on issues around artisanal and small-scale mining and supply chains of gold, 3Ts, cobalt and gemstones in a variety of countries, including work in Afghanistan, DRC, Ethiopia, Kenya, Mali, Mozambique, Niger and Senegal.
+Angela works internationally with mining companies and other businesses along mineral supply chains, as well as with governments, standard setters and civil society, to foster responsible mining, trade and use of minerals.
+She has worked on artisanal and small-scale mining (ASM) and supply chains of gold, 3Ts, copper and cobalt, diamonds and coloured gemstones in a variety of countries, including Afghanistan, Benin, the DRC, Ethiopia, Ivory Coast, Kenya, Mali, Mozambique, Niger, Nigeria and Sierra Leone.